glutanimate/anki-addons-misc/docs/descriptions.md

 **CHANGELOG**

+2017-08-06 – Update license
-2016-04-03: Use internationalization for toolbar items (thanks to comment below)
+2016-04-03 – Use internationalization for toolbar items (thanks to comment below)

 **SUPPORT**